cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-18-detection-engineering-notes.md

 ## What are the core Detection Engineering Processes?

+TODO.
+See articles above for now.

 ### What tasks should a Detection Engineering Program document?

+Appendix C.3 of the MITRE book [11 Strategies of a World-Class Cybersecurity Operations Center](https://www.mitre.org/news-insights/publication/11-strategies-world-class-cybersecurity-operations-center) outlines a framework for Detection Engineering/SOC Systems Administrator documentation.
+In a past job, I worked together with a SOC Syadmin, collaborated on documentation that was similar.
+I was delighted when I read this appendix and found it was a strong match for what we did.
+It drove new effeciencies, supported better understanding by incident handlers, and ensured our systems were well maintained and worked.

+This key document types for SOC Engineering are:

+- Monitoring Architecture
+- Internal Change Management Processes
+- Systems and Sensors Maintenance and Build Instructions
+- Operational, Functional, and Systems Requirements
+- Budget and current spending (capital and operational expenditures)
+- Unfunded Requirements
+- Sensor and SIEM Detections/Analytics/Content Lists(s)
+- SOC System Inventory
+- Network Diagrams

+I like to focus more on the documentation of use-case development.
+In the MITRE book that would be "Sensor and SIEM Detections/Analytics/Content List(s)" as well as "Internal Change Management Processes" primarily.
+Below is my own framework for the medium-grained tasks a Detectin Engineer would carry out.
+You can think of each item below as being an artifact or task documented in Jira or Confluence etc.

 - Document use-case
 -- Taking as input some need, define the use-case so that it maybe reviewed and prioritized and added to the backlog